-This initiative has seen some fluctuations in the number of family practices who have RNs, at the end of this period, there are 19 clinics in this program with permanent RN in practices, 5 additional clinics with temporary coverage, 1 clinics who are actively recruiting and additional relief positions.
+At the end of this period, there are 19 clinics in this program with permanent RN in practices, 5 additional clinics with temporary coverage, 1 clinics who are actively recruiting and additional relief positions.
+Out of the 9 relief positions, 7 are active with the remaining 2 being held for the Return of Incumbent.
 The period distribution across the PCN's are: